Feminism in Taiwan

-The Japanese colonial period (1910s to 1945)
+Japanese rule

 At the beginning of Japanese Colonial Rule, the government was in some ways more progressive than Taiwanese society.
 The Bureau of Social Education in the Japanese colonial government proposed policies to curb abuse and trafficking of adopted daughters, specifically to strengthen protection of such children and launch campaigns to raise awareness of such issues.
 In the same period, elimination of foot-binding was announced by the Japanese government in 1914.
-During the 1920s, the colonial government was relatively tolerant of political dissent, allowing the first autonomous women’s movement in Taiwanese history to flourish.
+During the 1920s, the colonial government was relatively tolerant of political dissent, allowing the first autonomous women's movement in Taiwanese history to flourish.

-Autonomous Women’s Movement in the 1920s
+Autonomous Women's Movement in the 1920s

 Throughout the 1920s, progressive Taiwanese intellectuals and students published numerous articles to raise awareness on women's issues in the Taiwanese society.
 In 1921, fearing Japanese assimilation, the Taiwanese Cultural Association, a Taiwan petition movement demanding the formation of a local parliament, was founded.
-Many intellectuals traveled through Taiwan to raise public awareness about women’s rights and labor-related issues.
+Many intellectuals traveled through Taiwan to raise public awareness about women's rights and labor-related issues.
 Additionally, they opposed the trafficking of women and advocated for gender equality and universal suffrage.
 According to Doris Chang, the goal of the movements was to achieve the emancipation of Taiwanese women from colonial domination, patriarchal oppression, and capital exploitation.

 As the New Culture movement occurred in China from 1915 to 1923, raising awareness of modern culture to replace the concepts of certain Confucian conducts, Taiwanese intellectuals were influenced by progressive ideas and eventually launched Taiwan's own New Culture Movement in the 1920s.
 During the movement, articles challenged the inferiority of women in the traditional Confucian system, stating that Heaven provided equality among both men and women, and advocated human rights.
-Intellectuals reinterpreted the concept of heaven and legitimized men and women’s common humanity and gender equity.
-Such new culture advocates also advocated women’s independence in marriage and family.
+Intellectuals reinterpreted the concept of heaven and legitimized men and women's common humanity and gender equity.
+Such new culture advocates also advocated women's independence in marriage and family.
 A female intellectual, Su Yi-chen, urged women to resist any marriage coercion where parents force their daughters into unwanted marriages.
 She believed that marriages should be done freely between two individuals based on mutual respect and opinions.